maurodelazeri/remote-desktop/README.md

 ### Remote Desktop

+The main use case for this container is development in C and C++

 `docker run docker run --shm-size=1024m --privileged -p 6080:6080 -e VNCPASS=mypwd zinnionlcc/zinnion-desktop-dev`

 * VNC is protected by a unique random password for each session